backdrop-contrib/domain/README.txt

 this value into settings.php for cookie handling.
 Do not use http:// or a trailing slash when entering this value.

-NOTE: If you have installed Drupal in a subfolder, such as http://example.com/drupal you should not include the folder path as part of the primary domain.
-Simply use example.com -- Drupal will automatically detect the presence of the subfolder.
+NOTE: If you have installed Backdrop in a subfolder, such as http://example.com/backdrop you should not include the folder path as part of the primary domain.
+Simply use example.com -- Backdrop will automatically detect the presence of the subfolder.

 NOTE: As of 5.x.1.5 and higher, you may use a port protocol as part